dhutapratama/docs/testing.md

 ```

 > **Warning**
-> When running tests in parallel, some PHPUnit options (such as `--do-not-cache-result`) may not be available.
+> When running tests in parallel, some GOUnit options (such as `--do-not-cache-result`) may not be available.

 <a name="parallel-testing-and-databases"></a>
 #### Parallel Testing & Databases